Ryan Cochrane (swimmer): 2011 World Aquatics Championships

-Surpassing Hayden's World's medal tally
+Surpassing Hayden's medal tally at 2013 World Championships

 The post-London Olympics period saw Cochrane's first real test arrive at the 2013 World Aquatics Championships in Barcelona.
 He swam in the 400-metre and posted the second fastest time in qualifying, earning him one of the centre lane spots beside Sun.
 However, he finished fourth in the finals, unable to beat the American and Japanese swimmers.
 In the 800-metre freestyle, with Sun again far ahead, there was a four-way race for second through fifth.
 This time, Cochrane achieved a bronze medal (his fifth medal), tying the Canadian record held at the time by Brent Hayden.

 Cochrane would later break Hayden's medal record in the 1500-metre race.
 In this event, he avoided the three and four-way races that he had found himself in the shorter events, taking a different approach that pitted him against Sun.
 Cochrane and Sun repeatedly took the lead from each other, culminating in Sun pulling ahead in the final 100 metres and took the gold.
 Although he established a new Canadian record, Cochrane still said that hoped to progress further, saying "This week was filled with ups and downs.
 I had expectations of myself that weren't met earlier on but I was pretty proud of my races later in the week so I'm going to take that going forward.
 Just to get on the podium twice is fantastic but I think I have that many more dreams of being that much better next time."

+2014 Commonwealth Games

 Glasgow, Scotland, was the location for the 2014 Commonwealth Games where Cochrane looked to defend both of his titles in the 400-metre and 1500-metre events.
-Cochrane won the 400-metre freestyle by half a second and after tying up after 1200 metre in the 1500-metre freestyle Cochrane wound up successfully defending this title by a safe margin as well.
-He stated that he believed these were one of his last major competitions and knowing that he could count his big races on one hand, pushed through the pain to the repeat double.
+Cochrane won the 400-metre freestyle by half a second.
+After a tie at 1200 metre in the 1500-metre freestyle, Cochrane was able to successfully defend his title by a safe margin with a time of 14 minutes, 44.03 seconds.
+The meet marked his fourth Commonwealth games gold medal.
+He noted later that as this was one of his last major meets and last competitions, he made a conscious effort to push through the pain to win both events.